usedispatch/docs/README.md

 Dispatch is a Solana protocol to allow dapps and wallets to communicate with each other.

 ### How does it work?
 You can access Dispatch via `BHJ4tRcogS88tUhYotPfYWDjR4q7MGdizdiguY3N54rb` program on `devnet`.
+The anchor IDL can be downloaded using `anchor idl`, or better yet use our JS/TS client.

 More protocol details are coming soon.